Are you experiencing any of the following symptoms?

 How do Chiropractors treat Spinal Stenosis?

-Cox Technic biomechanically opens the spinal canal area by 28% and drops intradiscal pressures to as low as -192mmHg (2), both desired outcomes when dealing with Spinal Stenosis which narrows the spinal canal space.
-In clinic, patients report relief of their spinal stenosis pain with Cox Technic protocols.
+Cox® Technic biomechanically opens the spinal canal area by up to 28% and drops intradiscal pressures up to 192mmHg (2), both desired outcomes when dealing with Spinal Stenosis which narrows the spinal canal space.
+In clinic, patients report relief of their spinal stenosis pain with Cox® Technic protocols.

 Relief of spinal stenosis pain in a 78-year-old man with low back pain and leg pain due to multi-level spinal stenosis is reported and is maintained at a 5-month follow up appointment.
 (4)

 12 visits of flexion-distraction care provide relief to a 76-year-old male lumbar spinal stenosis.
 (5)

 15 visits of flexion-distraction over 10 weeks provide relief to a 33-year-old male with severe neck pain and arm pain due to spinal stenosis.
 (6)

 References for Spinal Stenosis Relief with Cox Technic